Chapter 5:

 Sachi's chest tightened.
 She felt bad for her younger self to be frozen in the lake trapped with her painful memories.
 She also felt bad for this other version of her to also be trapped.
 She wanted to do something.
 But what could she possibly do?

 Sachi's head sank in defeat.
 It's not like she could change her past and nothing she could do would change anything for this other version of her.
 It wouldn't make any difference if she did anything.
-She turns away from the images.
+She turned away from the images.

 The ground disappeared from beneath Sachi's feet.

-She hits the water.
+She hit the water.

 -

 "Hey, are you okay?"
-Himari asks concerned.
+Himari asked concerned.

 "You seemed like you were having a deep dream.
 No matter how I spoke to you or shook you, you didn't wake up" Himari continued.